Leoneq/headcrab/README.md

   # THIS PROJECT IS UNDER HEAVY DEVELOPMENT!
   I'm having finals soon, the scheduled resume on this project is May 2024.
-  It's also going to be the subject of my bachelor's thesis (hopefully)
+  It's also going to be the subject of my bachelor's thesis (hopefully) edit xii 2025: Im so close to get back to the project aaaaa (I love university)

   <img src="headcrab-temporary/chassis.png" width="50%"/>
   <img src="headcrab-temporary/servo.PNG"  width="50%"/>